khulnasoft/integrations-core/openmetrics/README.md

 OpenMetrics configurations with generic wildcard values for the `metrics` option have significant impact on custom metrics billing.

-Datadog recommends using specific metric names or partial metric name matches for more precise collection.
+Khulnasoft recommends using specific metric names or partial metric name matches for more precise collection.

 ### Missing untyped metrics